crypto-com/chain-desktop-wallet/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to Chain Desktop Wallet!
+Thank you for your interest in contributing to DeFi Desktop Wallet!
 Good places to start are this document and [the official documentation](https://crypto.org/docs).
 If you have any questions, feel free to ask on [Discord](https://discord.gg/pahqHz26q4).

 ## Code of Conduct